360Fly 4K Review

 The folks down at Fly have come up with a pretty ingenious way to make their product waterproof up to one atmospheric pressure (which is about 14 pounds per square inch, or 33 feet of depth) while still being able to record sound.
 The drawback is that the quality of the sound is a little bit muffled.
 But considering that most people use external audio or a music track as the background of their videos, this shouldn’t be a deal breaker.

-The Fly has a host of interesting features packed into its 61mm sphere.
-It has a built in accelerometer and telemetry.
-An E-compass so you can orient your shots if need be, and non assisted GPS, this means the camera receives its GPS signal direct from the satellite (as opposed to a series of cell towers like your phone).
-The location is slightly less exact but still more than suitable for its intended use and a cool feature to have.
+The Fly has a host of interesting features packed into its 61mm spherical body.
+It has a built in accelerometer, E-compass so you can orient your shots if need be, and non assisted GPS, this means the camera receives its GPS signal direct from the satellite (as opposed to a series of cell towers like your phone).

 The best and most defining feature of the camera though is its native app.
 Allowing you to connect, view, edit and upload your videos directly to your phone, and from there on to any platform you desire.
 With a very user friendly design It gives you a live view of what you’re taking a video of and the ability to have up to the minute control over the settings and picture quality.
 That means no disappointments when you get home, and considering the price point this is a huge positive.
 Sharing to Facebook and YouTube can be done instantly via the app.